mparno/fenics-web/source/demos/pde/navier-stokes/cpp/documentation.rst

 Incompressible Navier-Stokes equations
 ======================================

-This demo is implemented in the C++ source file :download:`main.cpp`.
-In addition, this program requires the following header files that define the variational forms used in the program:
-:download:`TentativeVelocity.h`, :download:`VelocityUpdate.h`, and
-:download:`PressureUpdate.h`.
-These files can be generated (using FFC) from the following UFL form files: :download:`TentativeVelocity.ufl`, :download:`VelocityUpdate.ufl`, and :download:`PressureUpdate.ufl`.

 .. include:: ../common.txt

 Implementation
 --------------

+The implementation is split in four files: three form files containing the definition of the variational forms expressed in UFL and a C++ file containing the actual solver.

+Running this demo requires the files: :download:`main.cpp`, :download:`TentativeVelocity.ufl`, :download:`VelocityUpdate.ufl`,
+:download:`PressureUpdate.ufl` and :download:`CMakeLists.txt`.

 UFL form files
 ^^^^^^^^^^^^^^